OStillman/HomeAssistant-Public/docs/home-assistant/automations/wakeup_lights.md

 ### Package

-This automation is stored in the *packages/wakeup_lights.md* directory
+This automation is stored in *packages/wakeup_lights.yaml*

 ### UI / Toggles & Time Inputs
 The UI consits of Toggles & Time fields as explained below: